shantanuo/gamabhana/README.md

-# More than 50 fonts included with easy marathi keyboards for Ubuntu
+# More than 50 fonts included, predictive typing for 11 Indian Lanauges and easy marathi keyboards for Linux users

 A) Install 2 keyboard layouts - GaMaBhaNa and KrutiDev

 B) Install more than 50 fonts - like Shobhika Regular and Shobhika Bold

-C) Install Typing booster - for predictive word suggestions
+C) Install Typing booster - predictive word suggestions for 11 Indian languages

+D) Install Spell Checker - for 11 Indian languages like Hindi, Marathi, Bengali, Gujarati etc.

-D) Install ibus package - required for typing any non-english language
+E) Install ibus package - required for typing in any non-english language

 ## Install
 sudo add-apt-repository ppa:gamabhana-team/gamabhana